SummaryRead the full fact sheet

 UV damage accumulated during childhood and adolescence is strongly associated with an increased risk of skin cancer in later life.
 Australia has one of the highest rates of skin cancer in the world.

-Encourage your child or teenager to be SunSmart and use a combination of sun protection measures – slip on sun protective clothing, slop on SPF30 or higher sunscreen, slap on a broad-brimmed hat, seek shade and slide on sunglasses.
+Encourage your child or teenager to be SunSmart and use a combination of sun protection measures – slip on sun protective clothing, slop on SPF50+ sunscreen, slap on a broad-brimmed hat, seek shade and slide on sunglasses.

 Around 25% of lifetime sun exposure occurs during a person’s first 2 decades of life.
 A Queensland study found UV exposure during a person's first 18 years of life was the most critical for cancer-causing skin damage and skin aging.
-Every additional decade of overexposure to UV further increases the risk of melanoma, so increased use of sun protection at any age will help reduce the risk of .
+The good news is sun protection can help reduce risk of skin cancer and at any age, no matter if you are 6, 36 or 60 years young.

-We can see sunlight and feel heat (infrared radiation), but we cannot see or feel UV radiation.
+We can see sunlight and feel heat (infrared radiation) from the sun, but we cannot see or feel UV radiation from the sun.

-UV radiation comes directly from the sun.
-It can also be scattered in the air and reflected by surfaces such as buildings, concrete, sand, water and .
+UV radiation can reach us directly from the sun.
+It can also be scattered in the air and reflected off surfaces such as buildings, concrete, sand, water and .
 UV radiation can also pass through light cloud cover.

 Every day, the Bureau of Meteorology forecasts the sun protection times – the times of day UV levels are forecast to reach 3 or higher.
 At these levels, sun protection is recommended for all skin types.